neatniets/vip-pull/README.md

 # vip-pull
-A bash script + C program that downloads "Chosen" music from the [Vidya Intarweb Playlist](https://www.vipvgm.net/), avoiding those already downloaded.
+A bash script + C program that downloads "Chosen" music from the [Vidya Intarweb Playlist](https://www.vipvgm.net/), ignoring those already downloaded.

 The script uses `curl` to download the JSON file from https://www.vipvgm.net/roster.min.json.
 This JSON, as far as I am aware, is the only location where you can find the IDs for the music.
 The IDs are not in the XML files referenced by the [credited source code](https://github.com/fpgaminer/vip-html5-player).
 The "Export" buttons on VIP give you a comma-separated list of these IDs, so it's necessary to know them.